 Suppose the temperature of the water going through the coffee is too high.
 In that case, too much of the oil from the coffee will be caught up by the water, causing it to have a more bitter flavor and perhaps feel burned.

 Generally, the temperature is between 195 and 205 degrees Fahrenheit.
+Significantly, you can drink espresso to wake you up at a reasonable temperature.

 As previously noted, the grind you’re using might be causing it to taste burned.